-An assessment of the risk of reprisals against the discloser will usually be conducted by the Authorised Officer, as soon as practicable4, following the receipt of a public interest disclosure.
+An assessment of the risk of reprisals against the discloser will usually be conducted by the Authorised Officer (except where a public official makes a disclosure to their supervisor and wishes to remain anonymous, in which case the supervisor may be responsible for conducting the risk assessment) as soon as practicable following the receipt of a public interest disclosure.
 This assessment should involve assessing the specific behaviour and circumstances that may result in reprisals.
 The following framework may be used in assessing the risk of reprisals: